Unified Payment (UP) Program

 Beginning October 1, 2017, individuals with traffic related fines in multiple jurisdictions in King County will have an easier and less expensive way to pay court-mandated fines through the new Unified Payment (UP) Program.
 This program also lifts the hold on a person's driver's license before the fines are paid in full.

-1. Must have two or more tickets in two or more courts in King County.
+1. Must have one or more tickets in a court in King County.

 2. Tickets must have a hold or potential hold against the individual's driver's license.